-It’s not surprising that laws and regulations are based on many factors, cultural, economical, political etc. and vary greatly from country to country.
+It’s not surprising that laws and regulations are based on many factors—cultural, economical, political, etc.—and vary greatly from country to country.

 But there are some laws or bans that you really, really can’t guess.
 Here are 5 things you wouldn’t believe are banned or illegal in Canada!

-Used or Second-Hand Mattresses — If you are in the process of immigrating to Canada, don’t change your bedding just yet.
-The Canada Border Services Agency decided to ban the import of used or second-hand mattresses, unless you have a certificate verifying that the mattresses have been cleaned and fumigated in the country of export.
+If you are in the process of immigrating to Canada, don’t change your bedding just yet.
+The Canada Border Services Agency (CBSA) decided to ban the import of used or second-hand mattresses, unless you have a certificate verifying that the mattresses have been cleaned and fumigated in the country of export.

 And what if you have a baby walker at home?
 Well, Health Canada shows no pity for the remains of our childhood, and orders people to “destroy it and throw it away so it cannot be used again.”
 Apparently, these devices lead to injury and don’t teach a kid to walk faster.
-Gee, I wonder what Health Canada would say about my little wooden rocking horse that is still in my parents’ living-room!
+Gee, I wonder what Health Canada would say about my little wooden rocking horse that is still in my parents’ living room!

 Funny thing is, the song was written in 1985 and it apparently took 26 years for a Canadian to be offended.
-Presumably, the Canadian Broadcast Standards Council will spend the next two hundred years going through millions of lyrics and banning much more songs—last time I turned the radio on, I heard a lot of things about sex, drug and rock & roll.
+Presumably, the Canadian Broadcast Standards Council will spend the next two hundred years going through millions of lyrics and banning many more songs—last time I turned the radio on, I heard a lot of things about sex, drug and rock & roll.

 But in Quebec, since the passage of a 1981 provincial law intended to promote gender equality, no change may be made to a person’s name without the authorization of the registrar of civil status or the authorization of the court.
 This law does not allow a woman to immediately legally change her name upon marriage, as marriage is not listed among the reasons for a name change.
 What is described as a “highly symbolic gain for the feminist movement” angered a few newlyweds who wished they had the right to choose what works best for them.

-Common Sikh names — Citizenship and Immigration has a long-standing policy to ask people to provide a third name if their last name is extremely common.
+Citizenship and Immigration has a long-standing policy to ask people to provide a third name if their last name is extremely common.
 This is the case for popular names in the Sikh community, such as Singh and Kaur.
 Indeed, in a tradition that began more than 300 years ago, the name Singh is given to every baptized male and Kaur to every baptized female Sikh.
 CIC fears that files could be mixed up.

-The product, available worldwide, has never been allowed into the U.S for two main reasons: the U.S has a prohibition against having an inedible item inside an edible object, and Consumer Products Safety Commission determined that the product creates a choking and asphyxiation hazard in young children.
+The product, available worldwide, has never been allowed into the U.S. for two main reasons—the U.S. has a prohibition against having an inedible item inside an edible object, and Consumer Products Safety Commission determined that the product creates a choking and asphyxiation hazard in young children.
 Tell that to the Canadian woman who was fined $300 for “smuggling” to Kinder Surprises across the border!

 Have you ever heard of a surprising ban or a strange law?
-Did you know about the ones in the article?Tagged with: Cultural Differences
+Did you know about the ones in the article?